maierav/sensation/intro.md

 Following observation, we either gain or lose confidence in our theories given how well their predictions match what we find using these observations.
 Losing confidence may prompty us to refine our theories, or even abandon them altogether in lieu of new theories that we can then test again observationally.
 However, even if we gain confidence in our theories, we need to be prepared that additional (future) observations may prompt us to lose confidence at a later point in time.

-Using this bare bones, overly simplistic description of science, we end up with a loop - a constant interplay between theory and observation.
+Using this bare bones, overly simplistic description of science, we end up with a loop - a constant interplay between theory and observation (as a sidenote, a "model" is not a theory, but a realization of it).
 However, we are not going in circles.
 Each time we go around the loop, we seemingly progress in that we can detect flaws in our theories (if they fail to provide a good match between prediction and observation), and thereby arrive at new theories that might allow for better predictions and thus a closer match with what we observe.

 **Science starts with (and ends in) doubt**: The cornerstone of science is that _anything can be (and in fact, should be) doubted_.
 That is, the starting point of science is to not take any statement about the world for granted.
 Science assumes that _we know nothing for sure_.
 In other words, science assumes that _everything we know_ is just an assumption.
 At the same time, science assumes that _not all assumptions are valid_.
 Science does not assume that _we know nothing_, or that _we will never know anything_.
 Instead, science assumes that: